propolies/kavi/docs/src/content/general/marshalling.md

 ## Handling arbitrary data

-Since everything sent over the wire are basically strings, we can't send anything and get it returned the same.
-I.e `Date` will lose it's structure once converted to `string`.
+Since everything sent over the wire is basically strings, we can't send anything and get it returned the same.
+I.e `Date` will lose it's structure once converted to a `string`.

 ```ts
 const date = new Date()